rinkp/wireguard-tailscale/README.md

 ## Setup
 1. Create the necessary `compose.yml` and `compose.override.yml` files
 2. In the `config/wireguard` folder, create a `wg0.conf` config file
-3. Ensure that tailscale traffic is not routed through your VPN, you may exclude those IP ranges using [a tool like this](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/)
+3. Ensure that tailscale traffic is not routed through your VPN, you may exclude those IP ranges using `WGTS_AUTO_ROUTE` or a tool like [this](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator/)
 4. Set the `TS_AUTHKEY` and other necessary environment variables

 ### Set up in headscale